magicblock-labs/bolt/README.md

 </div>

-Bolt is a high-performance, composable SVM-based framework designed to scale Fully On Chain (FOC) Games and Autonomous Worlds.
+Bolt is a high-performance and composable SVM-based framework designed to scale Fully On Chain (FOC) Games and Autonomous Worlds.

 ## ⚡️ Early sign-ups